Avalanche Rescue Dog Program History

 How can I support the Avalanche Rescue Dogs?

-One of our many fundraising methods is through seasonal dog shirts.
-Every year we offer a new design created in the partnership between our handlers and local artists.
-Our shirts can be found for purchase in the Aid Room at Ski Patrol.
+One way CMRD raises funds is through seasonal dog shirts.
+Each year features a new design created in partnership with our handlers and local artists.
+Shirts are available for purchase in the Ski Patrol Aid Room.

 We’d love to hear from you!